 9. TeamCity

-Overview: TeamCity is a powerful CI/CD tool from JetBrains, offering sophisticated features for both large and small teams.
+TeamCity is a powerful CI/CD tool from JetBrains, offering sophisticated features for both large and small teams.
+TeamCity supports parallel builds and distributed agents, making it a great choice for large-scale projects with diverse needs.

 Key Features: